tillnagel/unfolding/tutorials/markers-simple.md

 ---
 layout: page
 title: Markers
-description: How to use point, line, and polygon markers, how to style them, and how to create your own.
+description: How to use point, line, and polygon markers, how to style them, and how to create an interaction mechanism.
 group: tutorials-beginner
 thumbnail: ../assets/images/tutorials/basic-map-thumb.png
 finalimage: